 The reverse proxy processes incoming connections to web applications hosted within the network.

 SlowPath identifies the WAF rule based on the port and destination IP address, which is a WAN interface or public IP address, and transfers the packets to the WAF engine.
 The WAF engine communicates with the database and applies the settings and modifications specified in the WAF rule, such as an HTML rewrite.
-It then sends a response to the client (example: web browser).
+It then responds to the client (for example, a web browser).

 If form-based authentication is configured, the WAF engine shows a sign-in page, performing reverse proxy authentication.
 After the user is authenticated, the WAF engine performs the modifications specified.